-Public housing authorities in the Dallas, TX HMFA, along with the Housing Authority of the County of Cook (IL), the City of Long Beach (CA) Housing Authority, the Chattanooga, TN Housing Authority, the Town of Mamaroneck (NY) Housing Authority, and the Laredo, TX Housing Authority continue to be the only PHAs managing their voucher programs using Small Area Fair Market Rents (SAFMRs).
+Public housing authorities (PHA) in the Dallas, TX HUD Metro FMR Area (HMFA), along with the Housing Authority of the County of Cook (IL), the City of Long Beach (CA) Housing Authority, the Chattanooga, TN Housing Authority, the Town of Mamaroneck (NY) Housing Authority, and the Laredo, TX Housing Authority continue to be the only PHAs managing their voucher programs using Small Area Fair Market Rents (SAFMRs).
 These FMRs are listed in the Schedule B addendum.

 SAFMRs are calculated using a rent ratio determined by dividing the median gross rent across all bedrooms for the small area (a ZIP code) by the similar median gross rent for the metropolitan area of the ZIP code.
-This rent ratio is multiplied by the current two-bedroom rent for the entire metropolitan area containing the small area to generate the current year two-bedroom rent for the small area.
+This rent ratio is multiplied by the current two- bedroom rent for the entire metropolitan area containing the small area to generate the current year two-bedroom rent for the small area.
 In small areas where the median gross rent is not statistically reliable, HUD substitutes the median gross rent for the county containing the ZIP code in the numerator of the rent ratio calculation.
-For proposed FY 2015 SAFMRs, HUD continues to use the rent ratios developed in conjunction with the calculation of FY 2013 FMRs based on 2006-2010 5-year ACS data.5 In the following section, HUD explains its use of the 2006-2010 5-year ACS data and specifically requests public comment on the methodology used to calculate the Small Area FMR rent ratios.
+HUD has been criticized for continuing to use 2010 5year ACS data as the basis for the Small Area FMR rent ratios, instead of updating these each year.
+HUD kept the rent ratios based on 2006-2010 5-year ACS data in order to provide stability in the Small Area FMRs and proposed only updating these ratios with the 2011- 2015 ACS 5-year data, when all the underlying survey data would have been replaced.
+However, HUD's current experience with 5-year data for small areas reveals that this may create a greater disruption to Small Area FMRs than if HUD adjusted the ratios annually by applying a smoothing technique such as averaging of several years of 5-year ACS data.
+By implementing a rollingaverage Small Area FMR rent ratio calculation, the Department believes more current data could be used without introducing excessive year-toyear variability in Small Area FMR rent ratios due to sampling variance.
+Therefore, for proposed FY 2016 SAFMRs, HUD has updated the rent ratios to use an average of the rent ratios calculated from the 2007-2011, 2008-2012, and 2009-2013 5-year ACS estimates.